Inotrandom/deep-sea-shell/README.md

 It is highly recommended to read the source code of `lang.h` for examples on the usage of DSS's grafting feature.

 Building and running the program will result in the example (shown above in the "Example" section) being run.
+This will open an instance of the command line interface and allow the user to directly execute Deep Sea Shell.